harini-ashok/CitrixTek-SaaS/README.md

-# React Landing Page Template
+# React CitrixTek-SaaS Landing Page

 This project is a modern and responsive landing page built using React.
 It is designed to showcase your business, services, and team in an elegant and professional manner.